Certificate Manager won't accept a windows CA signed certificate

 I'm not too experienced with certificates, so I'm not sure if the order matters.

 Ticket #621. sort the contents of array used for generating subject by keys so whenever we do subject comparison we will not have problem just because of the array keys ordering.

-#2 Updated by Maxim Hansen almost 9 years ago
+#2 Updated by Maxim Hansen about 9 years ago

 -----BEGIN CERTIFICATE REQUEST-----

 -----END CERTIFICATE REQUEST-----

 #5 Updated by Erik Fonnesbeck almost 9 years ago

 I'm not really sure whether the order does matter or not.
 If it does not, maybe it should search for each of the fields in the returned subject.

 Should there possibly be an option to force it to accept it anyway even if it doesn't seem to match according to the checks? (the information could be a match but could be in an unrecognized layout)